gkisalatiga/gki-salatiga-plus/README.md

 The application specifically use the `https://gkisalatiga.org/plus/deeplink` URI pattern to handle navigations and patterns for internal uses (e.g., notification user-click action).
 This means we assume the path `/plus/deeplink` should not exist in `gkisalatiga.org`'s actual website root, so that we can handle internal intent deep-linkings.

+Currently, the list of registered deeplinks in this app is as follows:

+- **`https://gkisalatiga.org/plus/deeplink/saren`:** Opens the "SaRen" video playlist menu
+- **`https://gkisalatiga.org/plus/deeplink/ykb`:** Opens the list of YKB daily devotionals

+Any URI with `gkisalatiga.org` host that does not match the above registered deeplink will automatically trigger the WebView and display the link in the app's WebView.

 ## To-Do

 - [X] Add splash screen at launch